cosmos/cosmos-sdk/docs/spec/supply/01_concepts.md

 ## Module Accounts

-To keep track of the `Supply`, this module introduces a new type of `Account` used by other modules to control the flow of coins that come into and out of each of their modules.
-This design replaces the pools of coins that were stored on each of the modules, such as the `FeeCollectorKeeper` and the staking `Pool`.
-The reasoning of having this new `Account` type is to calculate the total supply without having to access each of the modules' pools of coins (previously stored in the `Store`), thus reducing the dependencies.
+The supply module introduces a new type of `auth.Account` which can be used by modules to allocate tokens and in special cases mint or burn tokens.
+At a base level these module accounts are capable of sending/receiving tokens to and from `auth.Account`s and other module accounts.
+This design replaces previous alternative designs where, to hold tokens, modules would burn the incoming tokens from the sender account, and then track those tokens internally.
+Later, in order to send tokens, the module would need to effectively mint tokens within a destination account.
+The new design removes duplicate logic between modules to perform this accounting.

 The `ModuleAccount` interface is defined as follows: